DuncanB6/U-NetCompare/README.md

 towards sending larger scale jobs to ARC.
 I've registered for an account, but have been unable to connect to ARC so maybe the account isn't working yet.

+To do:
+Find out how to load models with custom layers and functions Data augmentation ( from keras.preprocessing.image import ImageDataGenerator) ) Revise scheduler
+Unit testing, containerization, turning code into package Determine the actual experiments/training to be done on ARC

 ---

 Reminder for Duncan: